UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 - Admins need to be able to upload attachments and notes related to grants
 - Admins shall be able to assign tasks for specific grants

-#### Constituents Module

-- Tracks and keeps a record of all constituents (donors, volunteers)
-- Creates a profile page for all constituents
-  - Includes personal and business information (names, addresses, contact details)
-  - Includes information regarding their donations
-  - Includes information related to volunteer work (trainings, certifications)
-- Tracks all organizations
-- Creates a page for each organization
-  - Includes representatives and personal information (name, contact details)
-  - Includes organization's name, location, and website link
-- Admins need be able to add information
-- Admins need be able to edit and update information
-- Admins need to be able to search through the record of constituents and organizations

 #### Events Module

 - Keeps track of any events